rkyadvji/rkyadvji/README.md

 - 👋 Hi, I’m @rkyadvji
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Java
-- 📫 How to reach me through Instagram
+- 📫 How to reach me through insta

 <!---
 rkyadvji/rkyadvji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.